Tiny Mushroom Dome Cabin in Aptos

 This tiny house is one of a kind.
 It’s a rustic mushroom-shaped cabin in the Aptos in Santa Cruz, California.

-It’s beautiful and surrounded with nature.
+It’s beautiful and surrounded by nature.
 Looks really peaceful.
 It’s shaded by Oak and Madrone trees and right next to a Redwood grove.
 The best part of all… You can rent a few nights in it if you wanted to.

 Photos courtesy of Kitty and Michael